jonpither/cider-spy/README.md

 To help developers and teams share information about development flows.

+### Make namespaces links

 ### Initial Ideas

 #### Namespace intelligence

+* Could actually be useful as a "learnt" project navigation tool i.e. menu of where you've been (with some stats)
 * I spent x amount of time in this namespace today
 * track a users journey